AElfProject/AElf/docs-sphinx/tutorials/mainnet.md

 The configuration requirements for BP and a full node are as follows:

+**Minimum Configuration**:
-Minimum Configuration: c5.xlarge instance with 4 vCPU, 8GiB RAM, 1TB hard drive, and 5 Mbps bandwidth
+- c5.xlarge instance with 4 vCPU, 8GiB RAM, 1TB hard drive, and 5 Mbps bandwidth
+- n2 instance with 4 vCPU, 8GiB RAM, 1TB hard drive, and 5 Mbps bandwidth

+**Recommended Configuration**:
-Recommended Configuration: c5.2xlarge instance with 8 vCPU, 16GiB RAM, 1TB hard drive, and 100 Mbps bandwidth
+- c5.2xlarge instance with 8 vCPU, 16GiB RAM, 1TB hard drive, and 100 Mbps bandwidth
+- n2 instance with 8 vCPU, 16GiB RAM, 1TB hard drive, and 100 Mbps bandwidth

 Please note:
 - If you want to run a full node that doesn't participate in block production and governance, there is no requirement on how many nodes you should run.